cakau9/LEARNNotes/JavaScriptIntro.md

                 b -> "world"
                 c -> "hellow world"

     There are three different types of variables:
-            1) var - globally scoped or local scoped and be re-declared and reassigned ex. var greeter = "hey hi"

-                    function new function () {
+        1) var - globally scoped or local scoped and be re-declared and reassigned ex. var greeter = "hey hi" function new function () {
                     var hello = "hello"
                 }
             - var greeter is globally scoped because it exists outside the function, while var hello is function or locally scoped

             ex. var tester = "hey"
                 function new function (){
                     var hello = "hello"
                 }
                 console.log(hello) -> error: hello is not defined
             - error occurs because var hello is not avaiable outside of the function.

             ex.
 Problem with using var
                 var greeter = "hey hi"
                 var times = 4
                 if (times > 3) {
                     var greeter = "say hello instead"
                 }
                 console.log (greeter) -> "say hello instead"
             - since it is true, it returns the greeter that is inside the block.
-We didn't realize greeter was defined before, but it reassgined the variable since we used var.
+We didn't realize greeter was defined before, but it reassgined the variable since we used var in block of code.
 To prevent this, use let or const.

         2) let - block scoped or local scoped and preferred for block due to isssue with var.
-A block is a chunk of code bounded by { }. ex. let greeting = "say hi" let times = 4 if (times > 3) {
+A block is a chunk of code bounded by { }. ex. let greeting = "say hi" let times = 4

+                if (times > 3) {
                     let hello = "say hello instead"
                     console.log(hello) -> "say hello instead"
                 }
                 console.log(hello) -> error: hello is not defined
             - console logging outside of the function returns not defined because let is local scoped so this console.log out side of the curly braces can not get to let hello.
 When console logging inside of the curly braces, it will return let hello without any issues.

-            3) const - block scoped and cannobe be updated or redeclared
+        3) const - block scoped and cannobe be updated or redeclared.
+Protects variables from being reassigned.

-            3) const- protects variable from being reassigned